Mihara/x1c3tool/manual/manual.md

 While I say "Bluetooth," it appears that internally, the device has only one input-output stream, which is shared between Bluetooth SPP and the USB serial port.
 It is shared so much, that if you connect to it over Bluetooth, you can use my `x1c3tool` program to save and load configuration this way, so an Android application to manipulate the settings in the field is not out of the realm of possibility -- it just would take more spare time to write than I currently have.

-The device's bluetooth module is always discoverable unless connected.
+The device's Bluetooth module is always discoverable unless connected.
 The name is *supposed* to be set to `<callsign>-<ssid>` on power on, but sometimes isn't, because of the way the serial interface gets confused about linebreaks.
 The default pin code for pairing is `1234`.

 The settings that control Bluetooth behavior are in Section **10**: